sirthias/swave/docs/src/paradox/introduction/overview.md

 ----------------

 *swave* is a library providing a general, @ref[Reactive-Streams](reactive-streams.md)-compliant streaming infrastructure for applications written in [Scala].
-As such it plays in the same space as [Akka-Stream], but differs from it in some important aspects.
+As such it plays in the same space as @extref[Akka-Stream], but differs from it in some important aspects.
 (For more info on this check out @ref[swave vs Akka-Stream](swave-vs-akka-stream.md))